wiktorwojcik112/hier/README.md

 #main
 (print (+ 1 2 3 (- 1 2)))
 ```

-Currently, variables outside a block can't be modified.

 Almost all of Hier is value-based.
 That means that operation creates a copy of a value.
 For example, by using insert, remove or replace functions on an array, you don't change the original array, but create a new array with specified changes.